-People with a light skin complexion, suffering from sun allergies, or those that have undergone dermatological treatments are more prone to sun damage than those with healthy skin.
+People suffering from sun allergies, or those that have undergone dermatological treatments are more prone to sun damage than those with healthy skin.
 That is why it is essential to understand the effects of UVA and UVB rays in order to prevent sun damage.

 The positive and negative effects of UV rays